kjelloh/advent_of_code_2025/docs/scripts/scripts.md

 AHA!
 The signal goes from fft to dac (not the orher way around).
 And the shortest path is 15 connections.

 Darn!
-Thats it :).
+Thats it?
 All we need now is:

 - Shortest path 'svr' -> 'fft' = 8
 - Shortest path 'dac' -> 'out' = 9

 So shortes path is svr - 8 -> fft - 15 -> dac - 9 -> out = 1080?

+I tried and Aoc told me my answer was *too low* indicating we have more ways to get from start to end.

-On the other hand - No!
+So - No!

 - Multiplying the path count for each sub-path works ONLY if the sub-paths are independent.

-I tried and Aoc told me my answer was *too low* indicating we have more ways to get from start to end.
+- And the 'too low' answer tells us this is NOT the case.

+So what are our options now to extract all the possible paths from this vast space of invalid paths available?

+I wonder, can we asume we have no cycles?
+That is, are there devices that have multipple inputs that ma take in a signal stemming from something it itself outputs?
+I fail to see we can be sure this is not the case.
+The problem forumation states

+- You glance around the room and see a tangle of cables and devices running from the server rack to the reactor.
+- ... a device followed by a list of the devices to which its outputs are attached.
+- Data only ever flows from a device through its outputs; it can't flow backwards.

+We need to know:

+- Does any device have multipple inputs (I assume this is common?)
+- Does any path from the output of a device lead back to another input on the same device (I asume this in theory can make sense?)

+How can we get an aswer to these questions?

+I used an off-the shelf 'has cycles' algorithm.

+- in.txt has cycles:false

+Ok, so if we trust this code the graph has no cycles.
+GREAT!

 # day 10 part 1